scenarioo/scenarioo.github.io/_tutorial_sections/2000-01-01-documentation.md

 #### Using Scenarioo in Javascript Protractor or WebdriverJS Tests

-Please refer to the following documentation, for how easy it is to use it in your Javascript tests with Protractor or WebdriverJS:
+Refer to ScenariooJS on NPM for how easy it is to use it in your Javascript tests with Protractor or WebdriverJS:
-<a href="https://github.com/scenarioo/scenarioo-js/blob/master/README.md" target="_blank">ScenariooJS Writer Library</a>
+<a href="https://www.npmjs.com/package/scenarioo-js" target="_blank">ScenariooJS Writer Library on NPM</a>

 #### Setup the Scenarioo Viewer Web App
 1. If you haven't already, download a tomcat application server from http://tomcat.apache.org/.